gravity-ui/uikit/src/components/Text/README.md

 ### Ellipsis

-This roperty allows you to hide overflowing text
+This property allows you to hide overflowing text

 `false` - used by default.

-`true` - hidden overflow content will be displayed with ellipsis `…`.
+`true` - hidden overflow content will be replaced with ellipsis `…`.

 <!--LANDING_BLOCK